AmithBV0606/Next-Js/README.md

 - You can safely colocate project files inside route segments in the app directory without worrying about them accidentally becoming routes themselves.

 **NOTE :** The component without the default exports, will also won't work.

+### Private folders :

+- Helps us to keep the project super organized.

+- A way to tell Next.js,
+"Hey, this folder is just for internal stuff - don't include it in the routing system."

+- The folder and all its subfolders are excluded from routing.

+- Add an underscore at the start of the folder name

+**Benifits of Private Folder :**

+- Keeping your UI logic separate from routing logic.

+- Having a consistent way to organize internal files in your project.

+- Making it easier to group related files in your code editor.

+- Avoiding potential naming conflicts with future Next.js file naming conventions.